Scott Hastings (baseball): Chicago White Stockings (1875)

 Hastings was the regular catcher for Chicago, but his average fell to .254, and although he stole 13 bases, he led the league with 11 times caught stealing.
 After the season, White Stockings owner William Hulbert found Hastings expendable, and signed his former teammate Deacon White from the Boston Red Stockings to replace him.

 Louisville Grays (1876)

-Hastings caught on with the Louisville Grays for the season in the new National League.
+Hastings caught on with the Louisville Grays for the baseball year season in the new National League.
 He transitioned from primarily playing catcher to being the everyday center fielder for the Grays.
 Hastings posted a .258 batting average for the season, and did not re-sign with Louisville.
 According to the Chicago Tribune, this was at least in part because Hastings was not considered a team player.

 Guelph Maple Leafs (1877)

-No National League team attempted to sign Hastings before the season, so he began the year playing for the Guelph Maple Leafs of the International Association for Professional Base Ball Players.
+No National League team attempted to sign Hastings before the 1877 season, so he began the year playing for the Guelph Maple Leafs of the International Association for Professional Base Ball Players.
 From May 17 to June 21, Hastings appeared in eight games with the Canadian club, during which he hit .138 and scored two runs.